Skip to main content

 For utilitarians, the only intrinsic value is happiness.
 Utilitarians believe that no action in itself is right or wrong, nor is it right or wrong based on an agent’s character or intent.
 Only the scope of consequences should be considered when assessing the rightness of an action.
 An agent might intend to produce certain consequences when they act, but what they intend may not come about or their action might produce other unintended consequences.
 If an action produces consequences a person didn’t intend or foresee and so does harm, they are still morally at fault, even if at the time it seemed reasonable to assume those outcomes wouldn’t happen.
 For utilitarians, an agent’s intent and character are not morally relevant factors.
 In this, utilitarianism differs from the other normative ethical theories that will be considered in the remainder of this chapter.

-This page titled 9.2: Consequentialism is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Nathan Smith et al. (OpenStax) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 9.2: Consequentialism is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Nathan Smith et al. (OpenStax) via source content that was edited to the style and standards of the LibreTexts platform.